pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - For paid orders: Process a refund, then create a new order if needed
 - This approach maintains a complete audit trail of all changes

+### What's the difference between a full refund and a partial refund?

+The system handles these two scenarios differently:

+**Full Refund (Cancellation):** When you refund all payments made on an item, the item status changes to `'cancelled'` and all remaining revenue is reversed.
+This is treated as cancelling the service/product.

+**Partial Refund (Price Adjustment):** When you refund less than the full amount paid, the item's price is reduced proportionally and the item remains in paid/partially-paid status.
+This is treated as a price discount or adjustment, not a cancellation.

+**Example:** If a member paid $113 for a league and you refund $20, the league price drops to $93 (not cancelled).
+If you later refund the remaining $93, then it becomes a cancellation.

+This distinction ensures your revenue accounts accurately reflect what services were actually provided versus cancelled.

 ### Can I use this with QuickBooks/Xero/Sage?

 Yes!
 Export the Accounting Transactions report to CSV and import it into your accounting software.
 The export is specifically designed for accounting software integration: